grantwhiteman/grantwhiteman/README.md

 - 👋 Hi, I’m @grantwhiteman
-- 👀 I’m interested in becoming a software engineer
+- 👀 I’m interested in becoming a Software Engineer
 - 🌱 I’m currently learning CS50 Introduction to Computer Science
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me grantwhiteman95@gmail.com